DHBs across the country move to IBM Cloud

-The programme will transition DHBs from their current 40 data centres of varying size, age, quality and adherence to standards, to two IBM-managed world class data centres with higher security classifications - one in Auckland, the other in Christchurch.
+The programme will transition DHBs from their current 40 data centers of varying size, age, quality and adherence to standards, to two IBM-managed world class data centers with higher security classifications - one in Auckland, the other in Christchurch.

 Graeme Osborne, director of the National Health IT Board, says it has responded to a number of IT outages at DHBs in the last two years which had an immediate impact on the smooth delivery of health services.

 "The improved resilience and strengthened disaster recovery capabilities of NIP will reduce the risk of IT outages affecting the efficient operation of health services,” he says.
 “The IT Board also notes the importance of the scalability of the platform.”

 Carole Heatly, Southern DHB CEO, says, "Southern DHB is very supportive of the NIP programme.
 Patient care is paramount and the clinical benefits of a more stable and secure IT platform cannot be understated."